explodingcamera/subsonic-api/README.md

 ## API

-`subsonic-api` supports all of the Subsonic API methods as documented [here](https://www.subsonic.org/pages/api.jsp), up to version 1.16.1.
+`subsonic-api` supports all of the Subsonic API methods as documented [here](https://www.subsonic.org/pages/api.jsp), up to API version 1.16.1 / Subsonic 6.1.4.
 All methods return a promise that resolves to the JSON response from the server.

 Additionally, the following methods are available: